fuzzywalrus/ScreenSaverKit/README.md

 - ✅ Color palette management and interpolation utilities
 - ✅ Vector math helpers for smooth animations

-Keeping these concerns in one place lets each screensaver focus on drawing and behaviour instead of boilerplate.
+Keeping these concerns in one place lets each screensaver focus on drawing and behavior instead of boilerplate.

 ![Starfield Preferences](documentation-src/starfield.gif)